falahati/NvAPIWrapper/README.md

 ## <img src="NvAPIWrapper/Icon.png" width="24" alt="NvAPIWrapper"> NvAPIWrapper (for NVAPI R375)
-NvAPIWrapper is a .Net wrapper for NVIDIA public API, capable of managing all aspects of a display setup using NVIDIA GPUs
+NvAPIWrapper is a .Net wrapper for NVIDIA public API, capable of managing all aspects of a display setup using NVIDIA GPUs.

+This project is licensed under LGPL and therefore can be used in closed source or commercial projects.
+However any commit or change to the main code must be public and there should be a read me file along with the DLL clearigying this as part of your project.
+[Read more about LGPL](https://github.com/falahati/NvAPIWrapper/blob/master/LICENSE).

 ## WHERE TO DOWNLOAD
 This library is available for download and use through <a href="https://www.nuget.org/packages/NvAPIWrapper.Net">NuGet Gallery</a>.